COMP8240-2024S2/assessed-task-1-Becky0214/README.md

 This project involves setting up and evaluating the performance of a Named Entity Recognition (NER) system.
 The tasks include:

--Setting up a Virtual Machine (VM) in GitHub Codespaces.
+-Setting up a Virtual Machine (VM) in my personal computer.

--Installing the Stanford NER system.
+-Installing the Stanford NER system on my VM using wget.

--Scraping text data from Wikipedia and Fandom.
+-Scraping text data from Wikipedia and Fandom using their own Python libraries.
+(I have used some GPT coding help for Wikipedia scraping script.)

--The NER system is running on the scraped data.
+-The NER system was then used on the scraped data and it showed me the results with tags.

+-Also used Python code to list all NERs in a single file.

--Evaluating the system's performance by creating a gold standard.
+-Evaluated the system's performance by creating a gold standard with Python code.
+(I have also used some help on gold standard creation as it was too much to fix by hand.)

 -Writing scripts for automation and evaluation of the NER results.

--Before running the project, I ensured the following tools are installed in my VM:
+-Before running the project, I ensured the following tools were installed in my VM:

 Java (as the Stanford NER system requires it).